railsbridge/docs/CONTRIBUTING.md

 ## Before You Start!

 - If you have an existing fork, please make sure it's up to date.
   It just makes your life easier!
+If not, make sure you fork *before* cloning, otherwise you'll need to spend some time juggling remotes.

 - Create a local topic branch before you start working.
 This branch is going to be named for what you plan to change. `fix-typo-in-slides`, `move-resources`,